 Disadvantaged families and children: support for projects that will help families and children to thrive.

 Who can apply?

 All applicants must meet Foundation Scotland's Common eligibility criteria, please check this list before starting your application.

 What can’t be funded?

-Please read through What we can't fund page, these exclusions apply to all Foundation Scotland funds.
+Please read through the What we can't fund page, these exclusions apply to all Foundation Scotland funds.

 How are decisions made?